-Distribution dates - Once distributions go live they remain open for four calendar weeks for all schemes.
+Distribution dates - Once distributions go live, they usually remain open for four calendar weeks for all schemes (this can be extended in certain circumstances).
 The schedule for the current calendar year (and the following year when finalised) is available at https://mft.nhs.uk/saint-marys/services/gynaecology/reproductive-medicine/ukneqasreproductive-science/, dates are subject to minor changes dependent upon operational circumstances.